siberianfox/g2wiki/Programming-v9-with-Studio6-and-the-SAM-ICE.md

 First, make sure the SAM-ICE is plugged in via USB.

-Next, Make sure the SAM-ICE is connected to the virtual machine.
-IN the Virtual Machine/USB & Bluetooth menu, aslect `COnnecte SGEGGER J-Link`
+Next, make sure the SAM-ICE is connected to the virtual machine.
+In the Virtual Machine/USB & Bluetooth menu, select `Connect SEGGER J-Link`

 NOTE: If you get a dialog asking to upgrade the SAM-ICE firmware, do it.